 - To issue compensation payments to all claimants promptly after claims have been certified by the Administrator.

 - To deal with complaints promptly and in a courteous and professional manner.
-(For making a complaint, please see our complaints and appeals policy).
+(For making a complaint, please see our complaints and appeals procedure).

 - To develop the abilities, skills and competence of staff to ensure continued improvement in organisational performance